GuidoElli/OvertoneExplorer/README.md

   <img src="https://raw.githubusercontent.com/GuidoElli/OvertoneExplorer/master/img-readme/controls.png" alt="img" width="100%"/>
 </p>

 For selection, edit and play buttons behave the same, so we will see just the play ones.
 If you click on *Play (All)* you can toggle playback (mute and unmute) to every track.
 Click on the single buttons to do it independently for each track or drag the mouse to toggle multiple tracks at the same time.
 Clicking on the *gear* button, some options are available.
-The selection mode changes the behaviour of the buttons:
+The *selection mode* changes the behaviour of the buttons:
 - **ADD**: default, add elements (removes if all selected)
 - **REMOVE**: [hold CTRL] remove elements
-- **TOGGLE**: [hold SHIFT] toggle elementsThe groups are predefined groups of tracks (for example the ones with even/odd track number).
+- **TOGGLE**: [hold SHIFT] toggle elements

+The *groups* are predefined groups of tracks (for example the ones with even/odd track number).

 <p align="center">
   <img src="https://raw.githubusercontent.com/GuidoElli/OvertoneExplorer/master/img-readme/selection.PNG" alt="img" width="30%"/>